Dionisiy/CA/css-an-overview.md

 The `font-size` unit **em** is a **relative**measure: one em is equal to the default font size on whatever screen the user is using.
 That makes it great for smartphone screens, since it doesn't try to tell the smartphone_exactly_ how big to make a font: it just says, "Hey, 1em is the font size that you normally use, so 2em is twice as big and 0.5em is half that size!"

 ### **Bordering on insanity**

 Many HTML elements support the`border` property.
 This can be especially useful with tables.

 The `border` property in turn supports several values.
 For example, for a border 2 pixels thick, solid, and red, you'd type

 ```
 selector {
     border: 2px solid red;
 }
 ```

+### **Links and text decoration**

+Links have a lot of the same properties as regular text: you can change their font, color, size, and so on.

+But links also have a property, `text-decoration`, that you can change to give your links a little more custom flair.